christine-george/csmap_take_home/README.md

 1. Load the episode metadata from [`episode_metadata.json`](data/episode_metadata.json) into the script.
 2. For each episode, find the audio file URL and download it using the `requests` library.
 If this fails, use curl as a fallback method.
-3. Save these MP3s into a separate directory, `episode_audio/`.
+3. Save these MP3s into a separate directory, `episode_audio`.
 4. Parallelize steps 2 and 3 using a thread pool.

 Design decisions were: